AndersenLab/dry-guide/docs/quest-intro.md

 Quest has a collection of packages installed.

-`module avail` to see what package are available.
+`module avail` to see what packages are available on Quest.

 `module load bcftools/1.10.1` to load packages (`module add` does the same thing).
 If you do `echo $PATH` before and after loading modules, you can see what module does is simply appending paths to the packages into your `$PATH` so the packages can be found in your environment.